IceGate2007E/PlusSBackTest/README.md

 Steps to run it locally

 1. Clone the repository
-2. Type
+2. Type in your console:
-    cd plusS in your console
+cd plusS
-3. Type
+4. Typein your console:
-    python manage.py runserver in your console.
+python manage.py runserver

 All done!
 The app is ready to use